JordanMartinez/purescript-jordans-reference/21-Hello-World/01-FP-Philosophical-Foundations/01-Pure-vs-Impure-Functions.md

 ### Graph Reduction

-Since FP functions are pure, one can replace the left-hand side (LHS) of a function with its right-hand side (RHS), or the body/implementation of the function:
+Since FP functions are pure, one can replace the left-hand side (LHS) of a function with its right-hand side (RHS), or the body/implementation of the function.
+This concept is known as **referential transparency**:
 ```purescript
 function :: Int -> Int -> Int
 function n m = n + m